 Concrete Etching: Grinding or Acid Wash.
 It’s a 10-minute read.

 Just a few key takeaways from that page:

 - wear a respirator! and other body protection including goggles

 - rinse extremely well

 - the end result should be a floor with a feel of 100- to 80-grit sandpaper

 Prepare the concrete very well and you should have no problem.
 The homeowner who does this alone makes one of two typical mistakes.
 The slab is left wet or is getting wet in some way, or the slab is dirty/oily.
 To prepare concrete for painting means it becomes clean and dry.
-The list at the top of this post are the key points to adequate concrete preparation for painting or any coating, so please remember them!
+The list at the top of this post are all the key points for adequate concrete preparation for painting or any coating, so please remember them!
 If we can advise you in your preparations let us know below.